Ductile fracture in functionally graded materials: Insight into crack behavior within the gradient interface: Results

-Having established the importance of plasticity we investigate the specific behaviors of cracks under a variety of gradient conditions.
-Two parameters were modified - the angle with which the crack approaches the gradient and the width of the gradient region.
-A low, medium, and high angle of incident between the initial crack and the gradient was investigated, and four widths of the gradient were investigated.
-Through this investigation, three behaviors in crack propagation were observed.
-The specific behavior of cracks can be easily defined by a plot of the total plastic strain present throughout the cycle.
-Plastic strain can be divided into three categories.
-In all simulations, a sharp spike in plasticity at the start of the simulation corresponds to crack initiation, the point at which the computational notch forms a phase-field crack.
-The magnitude of this initial spike in plastic strain is dependent only on loading conditions.
+In this section, we investigate the plastic strain evolution during crack propagation through the gradient region.
+During our parameter space investigation, discussed in Section \ref{Sec:Impact of Gradation Parameters}, we observed three distinct behaviors of crack: deflection, continued propagation, and arrest.
+These behaviors are clearly defined by a plot of the total plastic strain present throughout the cycle.
+In all simulations, we observe a sharp spike in plasticity at the start of the simulation corresponds to plastic strain buildup near the crack tip, the point at which the initial notch begins to propagate.
+The magnitude of this initial spike in plastic strain is dependent only on initial notch geometry and loading conditions.
 Following this initial spike, plastic strain remains relatively constant, and low, while propagating through the more brittle of materials.
 Upon approaching the gradient, the plastic strain demonstrates one of three behaviors.

 First, some cracks deflected away from the graded region, remaining in the material with lower $G_c$.
 In this case, plasticity increases as the crack approaches the gradient, and then reaches an inflection point, and begins to decrease as the crack moves away from the graded region.
 This behavior is most commonly observed for shallow angles of incidence from the crack, and relatively narrow gradient regions.
 This case is annotated in Figure \ref{fig:DeflectionStrain}.

 Second, in some cases, it is energetically favorable for the crack to continue propagation through the gradient.
-In these cases, a slight inflection is seen in plastic strain as the crack propagates into the region.
+In these cases, we see a slight inflection in plastic strain as the crack propagates into the region.
 As the crack continues propagation into the tougher material, the slope of plastic strain remains higher, corresponding to the higher accumulated strain in a tougher material.
 This behavior is most common with wide gradients and shallow angles of incidence from the crack to the gradient.
 This behavior is shown in Figure \ref{fig:PropagationStrain}.